Reports to: Viral Hepatitis Program Manager

 Position Type and Work Schedule: Full time position, typical hours are Monday through Friday 8:30 am to 5:00 pm.
 Work location is the Philadelphia Department of Health Division of Disease Control office at 1101 Market St. 12th Floor in Philadelphia.

-Travel: This position requires minimal travel for local meetings and 2-3 overnight trips annually for conferences and meetings.
+Travel: This position requires minimal travel for local meetings and patient follow-up.

 Physical Demands: Ability to transport materials on occasion; walking to meetings in nearby offices.